burtcorp/jmespath-java/README.md

 If you don't want the Jackson implementation you can change the `artifactId` to `jmespath-core`, and if you specifically want to depend only on the Jackson implementation (if we release other implementations in the future) you can change it to `jmespath-jackson`.

+### Dependencies

+`jmespath-core` has an ANTLR based parser, but the ANTLR runtime artifact has been shaded into the `io.burt.jmespath` package to avoid conflicts with other artifacts that may depend on ANTLR.

+`jmespath-jackson` obviously depends on Jackson, specifically Jackson DataBind (`com.fasterxml.jackson.core:jackson-databind`).

 ## Basic usage

 ```java